WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 = Powerful =
 The Pro version proofreads up to 100 million words per year, and can be used in up to 5 websites.

-The free version checks spelling in to 50 thousand words per day on one website.
+The free version checks spelling in up to to 50 thousand words per day on one website.
 Once the limit is reached the proofreading stops until the next day.

 = Modern =
 The plugin seamlessly integrates with websites, built in WordPress 4.x, and the new WordPress 5.x with the Gutenberg editor.